santec-corporation/Santec_IL_STS/README.md

     https://www.ni.com/en-us/support/downloads/drivers/download.ni-488-2.html
     https://www.ni.com/en-us/support/downloads/drivers/download.ni-daqmx.html

-### What is STS IL PDL ?
+### What is STS IL PDL?
-The Swept Test System is the photonic solution by santec Corp. to perform Wavelength Dependent Loss characterization of passive optical devices.
+The Swept Test System is the photonic solution by Santec Corp. to perform Wavelength Dependent Loss characterization of passive optical devices.
 It consists of:
-- A light source: santec’s Tunable Semiconductor Laser (TSL);
+- A light source: Santec’s Tunable Semiconductor Laser (TSL);
-- A power meter: santec’s Multi-port Power Meter (MPM);
+- A power meter: Santec’s Multi-port Power Meter (MPM);

 ### More details on the core components
 - ### [main.py] :